Lili Estefan: Red Table Talk: The Estefans

 In 2020, Estefan became a co-host of Red Table Talk: The Estefans, a spin-off of the Facebook Watch talk show Red Table Talk alongside her aunt Gloria Estefan and paternal cousin Emily.

 Awards and honors

 In 2015, Lili Estefan received the Lifetime Achievement Award at the 33rd Annual Premios TVyNovelas, presented by Televisa.
 In 2016, Estefan and her co-host of El Gordo y La Flaca, Raúl de Molina, were honored with the award for Outstanding Achievement in Hispanic Television, at the 14th Annual Hispanic Television Summit, presented by Broadcasting & Cable and Multichannel News, and produced by Schramm Marketing Group.
 In 2017, Estefan received the Career Award at the Premio Lo Nuestro Awards, presented by Univision.
 In 2018, she received a Daytime Talent in Spanish Emmy Award from The National Academy of Television Arts & Sciences.
+In 2025, she and De Molina were awarded stars on the Hollywood Walk of Fame.

 Personal life

 Estefan married Cuban businessman Lorenzo Luaces in 1992.
-In 2018 it was announced that they were divorcing.
 They have two children: Lorenzo Luaces Jr. (b.
 1999) and Lina Teresa Luaces (b.
 2002).
+In 2018 it was announced that the couple was divorcing.
+In 2025, her daughter Lina won the title Miss Cuba Universe 2025.